 This is the first real decision after you land, and it sets the tone for your trip.

 If comfort matters, I recommend booking a private transfer.
+These are one of those instances where a little splurge goes a long way.

 The price is usually close to a regular taxi, but the experience is much easier.